ferrous-systems/rust-exercises/exercise-book/src/tcp-server.md

 Windows doesn't come with a TCP client out of the box.
 You have a number of options:

 1. Git-for-Windows comes with `Git-Bash` - a minimal Unix emulation layer.
 It has Windows ports of many popular UNIX command-line utilities, including `nc`.
-2. If you have WSL setup your Linux environment has `nc` (or it is available as a package).
+2. If you have WSL set up then your Linux environment has `nc` (or it is available as a package).
    You may either run the exercise in your Linux environment, too, or connect from Linux guest to your host.
 3. There's a Windows-native version of [`ncat` from Nmap project that is available as a separate portable download](https://nmap.org/ncat/)
 4. If you have access to a remote Linux server you can use SSH tunnelling to connect remote `nc` to a TCP server running on your local machine.
    `ssh -L 7878:<remote_host>:8888 <user>@<remote_host> -p <ssh_port>` will let you run `nc 0.0.0.0 8888` on your Linux box and talk to a locally run TCP Echo server example.
 5. If you have friends that can run `nc` you can let them connect to your developer machine and play a role of your client.
    It's often possible if you share the same local network with them, but you can always rely on [`ngrok`](https://ngrok.com/docs/tcp/) or [`cloudflared`](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/#supported-protocols) to expose a specific TCP port to anyone on the internet.